jemmy512/book-notes/Linux/understanding-linux-kernel.md

 These basic kinds of multiprocessor systems are often combined.
 For instance, a motherboard that includes two different hyper-threaded CPUs is seen by the kernel as four logical CPUs.

-Linux sports a sophisticated runqueue balancing algorithm based on the notion of "scheduling domains.”
+Linux sports a sophisticated runqueue balancing algorithm based on the notion of "scheduling domains."

 ### 7.5.1 Scheduling Domains